gsa-oes/office-of-evaluation-sciences/_projects/2113B-ERA-equity.md

 Renters who identify as Native American, Alaska Native, Pacific Islander, or Hawaiian Native were overrepresented among recipients, which is notable given OES likely underestimated receipt by these groups due to the unavailability of demographic data from Tribal governments.
 Due to incompatibility between datasets, we were unable to estimate over- and underrepresentation of those who identify as Non-Binary or as Mixed Race.

 Among eligible renters, ERA funds were much more likely to reach those with the lowest incomes.
 This matters for the representation of ethnic and racial groups, because income distributions vary by race and ethnicity.
 OES estimated underrepresentation of White and Latinx renters only at the higher end of the eligible income spectrum—extremely low income White and Latinx renters were overrepresented among recipients.
 For Asian renters, who were underrepresented in the program, gaps appeared less stark when accounting for income but remained nonetheless.
-The category “Asian”  represents a diverse group of ERA-eligible renters who, according to analyses in the <a href="https://oes.gsa.gov/assets/abstracts/2113B-technical-appendix.pdf">technical appendix,</a> generally have low access to other government programs.
+The category “Asian”  represents a diverse group of ERA-eligible renters who, according to analyses in the <a href="https://oes.gsa.gov/assets/abstracts/2113B-technical-appendix.pdf">technical appendix,</a>, generally have low uptake of other government programs.
 OES recommends further research focusing on ways to boost access to and receipt of government benefits among this group.

 <b>Figure 1.</b> <i>Demographic characteristics of renters who received and renters who were eligible for ERA.</i>